-And so it is, in these time when the Church is rollicked by various attacks, that we need to remember the Foundation of Grace.
+And so it is — in these times when the Church is convulsed by various attacks — that we need to remember the Foundation of Grace.
 No scandal will ever destroy that.
-The grace is paradisical.
+The Grace is paradisical.

 Mull it over.

-Catholicism is assaulted by atheism.
-Those who don’t believe in God take special aim at Christianity’s Mother Church.
-This can be anything from academia to the court systems the media.
-Humanists and secularists despise Roman Catholicism above all religions.
-Statues of Mary and Jesus are ordered removed by neighborhood alliances.
+Catholicism is assaulted by atheism: Those who don’t believe in God take special aim at Christianity’s Mother Church.
+This can be anything from academia (those ivy towers!) to the court systems and of course the media.
+Humanists and secularists despise Roman Catholicism above all religions — on a national and local scale.
+Statues of Mary and Jesus are even ordered removed by neighborhood alliances.

 Agnostics don’t much care for us.
-These are perhaps the “nones” who, if they are going to adopt a spirituality, too often choose non-denominational prosperity mega-churches or slouch into the New Age.
+There are the “nones” who, if they are going to adopt a spirituality, too often choose non-denominational prosperity mega-churches, or slouch into the New Age.

 Satanists scrawl their graffiti on our fine-hewed granite.
-Statues are beheaded or otherwise vandalized.
+Statues are beheaded and otherwise vandalized.

-And consider rivalries: within the Christian faith are endless divisions, many of which take aim at Catholicism, attacking everything from the Eucharist to Confession to the Blessed Mother.
+And consider rivalries: within the Christian faith are endless divisions, many of which take aim at Catholicism, attacking everything from the Eucharist to Confession and the Blessed Mother.
+Born-againers.
+Fundamentalists.
+Jehovah’s Witnesses.
 Christian versus Christian — and more often than not, the Christian is Catholic.
-How many televangelists and mega-pastors have blasted the Church?
-How many have declared the Blessed Mother an idol.
-Twenty-five percent of Americans are classified by the Pew Survey as “evangelical.”

 The Orthodox?
 We’re getting along better with them, but differences and tensions remain.
 And within Catholicism itself?

-Of course, we have the Pius X and sedevantist factions that do not recognize the Pope.
-Even actor/director Mel Gibson (The Passion of the Christ), while using Rome and Catholic media for publicity, as a Traditionalist privately rejects Rome.
+Of course, we have radical liberals from countries like Germany.
+We have sedevacantist factions that do not recognize the Pope.
+Even actor/director Mel Gibson (The Passion of the Christ), while using Rome and Catholic media for publicity, rejects Rome’s authority and now solely funds and leads his own congregation.
 (Does the Church have any friends?)

 Yet survive it does.
 Survive and, when dust settles, thrive.
+Through tribulation, she purifies.
 The gates of hell never prevail.